Wicloz/AnimeSentinel/README.md

  - Index which anime are streamed on which locations.
 Since this is A LOT of data, it must be done dynamically.
 As in, only start searching for relevant data once a user requests it, then store it forever.
  - <strike>Provide links to locations where a certain anime is streamed.
 Possibly</strike> stream those video's directly from this site.

-I really need an actual server: https://sharex.wilcodeboer.me/?id=nFxQ1CXvBayp61S
+UPDATE: The site should be live here, but with questionable stablity: https://anime.wilcodeboer.me/ I really need an actual server: https://sharex.wilcodeboer.me/?id=nFxQ1CXvBayp61S